 Bake the chicken

 The next day, bake the chicken on a large baking dish on broil mode.
 Turn the chicken pieces very often to broil all sides.
 Another tasty way to cook chicken for a keto curry is to barbecue the meat!
 If you have a barbecue, I highly recommend that option.
 The chicken will taste like Indian tandoori chicken.

 While the chicken bakes, prepare your creamy keto curry Masala sauce.
 All you have to do is fry the tomato paste in coconut oil along with all the spices.
 The curry paste is what makes the curry sauce bursting in flavors so try to stick to all the spices listed below to achieve the best balance of flavors.
 All you need are:

 Chilli flakes – only if you want your keto curry spicy!

 Almond flour or almond meal – this is the keto-approved thickener in your keto curry recipe!
 No cashews or starch only low-carb almond flour.

 When the paste is fragrant and unsticks from the sides of the pan, it is time to create the curry sauce by adding:

 Crushed canned tomatoes – make sure there is no sugar added in the ingredient list

-Bring to gentle boil for a few minutes until the chicken is baked and ready to go in the sauce.
+Bring to a gentle boil for a few minutes until the chicken is baked and ready to go in the sauce.